-- All persons or entities in the United States and its territories who purchased MOC from defendants to maintain their IBC.
-The Class excludes: (a) defendants, their officers, directors, management, employees, subsidiaries and affiliates; and (b) any judges or justices involved in this action and any members of their immediate families. - 76.
-Class members are sufficiently numerous and geographically dispersed throughout the United States so that joinder of all Class members is impracticable. - 77.
-Plaintiffs are members of the Class, plaintiffs' claims are typical of the claims of the Class members, and plaintiffs will fairly and adequately protect the interests of the Class.
-Plaintiffs and Class members have been injured by defendants' actions in connection with the unlawful conduct alleged herein.
-Plaintiffs' interests are coincident with and not antagonistic to those of the other members of the Class. - 78.
-Plaintiffs are represented by counsel who are competent and experienced in the prosecution of complex class action litigation. - 79.
-The prosecution of separate actions by individual members of the Class would create a risk of inconsistent or varying adjudications, establishing incompatible standards of conduct for defendants. - 80.
+All persons or entities in the United States and its territories who purchased MOC from ABOS or another ABMS member board to maintain their IBC.
+The Class excludes: (a) defendants, their officers, directors, management, employees, subsidiaries and affiliates; and (b) any judges or justices involved in this action and any members of their immediate families.

+- 52. Class members are sufficiently numerous and geographically dispersed throughout the United States so that joinder of all Class members is impracticable. - 53.
+Plaintiff is a member of the Class, plaintiff's claims are typical of the claims of Class members, and plaintiff will fairly and adequately protect the interests of the Class.
+Plaintiff and Class members have been injured by defendants' actions in connection with the unlawful conduct alleged herein.
+Plaintiff's interests are coincident with and not antagonistic to those of the other members of the Class. - 54.
+Plaintiff is represented by counsel who are competent and experienced in the prosecution of complex class action litigation. - The prosecution of separate actions by individual members of the Class 55. would create a risk of inconsistent or varying adjudications, establishing incompatible standards of conduct for defendants. - 56.
 The questions of law and fact common to the members of the Class predominate over any questions affecting only individual members, including legal and factual issues relating to liability and damages.
-Among the questions of law and fact common to the Class are: - (a) Whether defendants violated §1 of the Sherman Act; - (b) Whether defendants violated §2 of the Sherman Act; - (c) Whether defendants violated the Cartwright Act and UCL; - (d) Whether defendants engaged in illegal tying; - (e) Whether the ABMS monopoly in MOC was illegally created and is being illegally maintained; - (f) The duration of the illegal conduct alleged in this complaint; - (g) The nature and character of the acts performed by defendants in violation of the law;
+Among the questions of law and fact common to the Class are: - Whether defendants violated §1 of the Sherman Act; (a) - Whether defendants violated §2 of the Sherman Act; (b) - Whether defendants violated the Cartwright Act and UCL; (c) - (d) Whether defendants engaged in illegal tying;

-(h)

-injunctive relief to prevent the continuation or furtherance of the violation of the Sherman Act, the Cartwright Act, and the UCL.

-81. A class action is superior to other methods for the fair and efficient plaintiffs and members of the Class and the appropriate measure of damages; and adjudication of this controversy.
+- Whether ABMS's monopoly in MOC was illegally created and is (e) being illegally maintained; - (f) The duration of the illegal conduct alleged in this complaint; - The nature and character of the acts performed by defendants in (g)violation of the law; - Whether, and to what extent, defendants' conduct caused injury to (h) plaintiff and members of the Class and the appropriate measure of damages; and - (i) Whether plaintiff and members of the Class are entitled to injunctive relief to prevent the continuation or furtherance of the violation of the Sherman Act, the Cartwright Act, and the UCL. - 57.
+A class action is superior to other methods for the fair and efficient adjudication of this controversy.
 Treatment as a class action will permit a large number of similarly situated persons to adjudicate their common claims in a single forum simultaneously, efficiently and without the duplication of effort and expense that numerous individual actions would engender.
 Class treatment will also permit the adjudication of claims by many Class members who could not individually afford to litigate antitrust claims such as those asserted in this complaint.
 This class action likely presents no difficulties in management that would preclude its maintenance as a class action.
 Finally, the Class is readily ascertainable.